Canon 70D versus Canon 80D

 While the two cameras under review share the same sensor size, the 80D offers a higher resolution of 24 megapixel, compared with 20 MP of the 70D.
 This megapixel advantage translates into a 10 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the 80D has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.75μm versus 4.11μm for the 70D).
-However, it should be noted that the 80D is much more recent (by 2 years and 7 months) than the 70D, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.
+However, it should be noted that the 80D is much more recent (by 2 years and 7 months) than the 70D, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

 For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the 80D offers substantially better image quality than the 70D (overall score 11 points higher).
 The advantage is based on 1.1 bits higher color depth, 1.6 EV in additional dynamic range, and 0.3 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Canon 70D (⇒ rgt)||APS-C||20.0||5472||3648||1080/30p||22.5||11.6||926||68|